stonegold546/website/content/post/chisq-test-close-fit.md

 [^1]: MacCallum, R. C., Browne, M. W., & Sugawara, H. M. (1996).
 Power analysis and determination of sample size for covariance structure modeling. _Psychological Methods, 1_(2), 130–149. https://doi.org/10.1037/1082-989X.1.2.130
 [^2]: I always thought mediocre meant a bad thing, it only means unexceptional, ordinary.
 [^3]: I got this unoriginal idea from discussing with one of my colleagues, Menglin Xu.
 We were chatting around 11 pm in the office and she mentioned the non-central $\chi^2$ distribution in SEMs.
 Given my interest in non-central distributions in relation to [confidence intervals for effect sizes](https://effect-size-calculator.herokuapp.com/), this idea came to mind.
+[^4]: Browne, M. W., & Cudeck, R. (1992).
+Alternative Ways of Assessing Model Fit. _Sociological Methods & Research, 21_(2), 230–258. https://doi.org/10.1177/0049124192021002005
+[^5]: I found out by digging around [this page](https://github.com/cran/lavaan/blob/d7bdae575dd78d5ac518e30f84ccfb57023819af/R/lav_fit_measures.R) and calculating in R. I guess it is safer to go with the original Browne and Cudeck paper, or what lavaan does.
+But the reader can make that choice for themselves.